-Student's housing/meal assignments and registrations will be removed due to non-payment in accordance with the published date in the Academic Calendar and Course Schedule Guide.
-Once removed for non-payment, a hold will be placed on your student account to prevent you from registering and you will be required to pay a -Resistatement Fee" of \$150.00 for each semester in which the registration housing/meal assignments are removed. receiving all University services.
-Failure to pay the reinstatement fee will prevent you from
+Student's housing/meal assignments and registration will be removed due to non-payment in accordance with the published date in the Academic Calendar and Course Schedule Guide.
+Once removed for non-payment, a hold will be placed on your student account to prevent you from registering and you will be required to pay a "Nonpayment Fee" of \$150.00 and a "Reinstatement Fee" of \$150.00 for each semester in which the registration housing/meal assignments are removed.
+Failure to pay the nonpayment fee & reinstatement fee will prevent you from receiving all University services.